99003729/Python-/Mini_Project_Python/readme.md

 # Welcome to my Python Mini-Project Center!
-**Note: The Mini-Project code is named as my "P.S number".py file.**
+## Note: My Mini-Project code is named as "My P.S number".py file.
+The Input file is named as input.txt!
 ## Description of my Python MiniProject- Reading a input text file, searching for any number of user inputted keywords and printing the keyword (along with its preceding and following words) and the total occurrence count of it.
 ## Author: Pushkar Antony
 ## PS.No: 99003729